jmalarcon/MIIS/docs/cssStyles.md

 And you can add yor own CSS file anytime.
 Simply add a CSS file anywhere and point the `cssfile` parameter to it in order to be applied.

 >Notice how you can change the CSS file used in each sub-folder of your site simply setting a different value for the `cssfile` parameter in the `web.config` file of each one.
 That way you can have the root folder files rendered with a style, and files in any other sub-folder rendered with a totally different style.
+You can even change the style used in a single file by setting this `cssFile` parameter in its Front Matter.